 When it comes to the matter of obesity and childhood obesity I normally wait for a teachable moment.
 At some point, one of the kids will ask a question.
-Recently, the question was from our 7 year old son and he asked, “What makes some kids fat and some skinny?”
+Recently, the question was from our 7-year-old son and he asked, “What makes some kids fat and some skinny?”

 I used this as a teachable moment for him and our girls.
-We sat down and discussed food choices, how and why our bodies store fat and how sometime illnesses and medication make people gain weight and that we shouldn’t shame people for their body type.
+We sat down and discussed food choices, how and why our bodies store fat and how sometimes illnesses and medication make people gain weight and that we shouldn’t shame people for their body type.

 Get kids involved in an active hobby.

 This doesn’t have to be team sports, there are more active hobbies out there than football, baseball, soccer and cheerleading.

 That’s great if you have a kid that is interested in one of those sports, but if you are like me and have a kid or two that doesn’t want to play a team sport, I have a few suggestions.